-If you’re interested in pursuing a career in nutrition and dietetics, keep reading to learn more about what kind of work you can expect to be doing in this exciting field.
+If you’re interested in pursuing dietetics or nutrition careers, keep reading to learn more about what kind of work you can expect to be doing in this exciting field.

 Clinical dietitians work in hospitals and other healthcare facilities, such as aged care.
 They are responsible for maintaining patients’ nutritional status and help to achieve a good quality of life through enjoying good food and mealtime experiences.

 Some of the types of patients they help include those who are acutely ill and need to recover while in hospital.
 Dietitians also provide nutritional care for those who are in rehabilitation or longer-stay facilities.